 What, When and Where is the Undie Run?

-The Undie Run is a fundraising event where anyone that wants can pay a fee, get a free pair of fancy underwear, run for a couple of kilometres and then hang out at a bar with their friends (still in their underwear).
+The Undie Run is a fundraising event where anyone that wants can pay a fee, get a free pair of fancy underwear, and run for a couple of kilometres.
+They can also then hang out at a bar with their friends (still in their underwear).

 In 2019 the event took place on Saturday, November 9th (so the same weekend as Remembrance Day).
 Check-in started at 11:00 am and the run began at shortly after 12:30 pm.

-It appears that the event did not happen in 2020, likely due to the coronavirus pandemic.
+It appears that the event didn’t happen in 2020 due to the coronavirus pandemic.
 2021 details are to be determined.

 In 2019, between the start of check-in and the run 90 minutes later, participants signed in, put their belongings in storage and then drank beer.
 After the 2 to 3-km run around False Creek and the Olympic Village neighbourhood of Vancouver everyone returned to the Brewhall Pub for some more drinking.

-The running route for the Movember Undie Run in 2019 started along 2nd Avenue, crossed the Cambie Street Bridge and went along the False Creek seawall, past BC Place Stadium by Science World and back to the Brewhall Pub.
+The running route for the Movember Undie Run in 2019 started along 2nd Avenue, crossed the Cambie Street Bridge and went along the False Creek Seawall.
+It went by BC Place Stadium, past Science World and back to the Brewhall Pub.